 Long-COVID Effect: People Developing Depression, Diabetes from the Virus Find Hope for Treatment with Exercise

-While no medical treatment is recognized for Long COVID, a research scientist claims that exercise may break the vicious cycle of inflammation that can develop certain conditions like depression and diabetes after a person recovers from COVID-19.
+While there remains no medical treatment recognized for Long COVID, a research scientist claims that exercise may break the vicious cycle of inflammation that can result in the development of certain conditions like depression and diabetes after a person recovers from COVID-19.
+Pexels/Nathan Cowley

 Exercise Against Long COVID